Fawkner Park, Melbourne: Description

+Named in honour of John Pascoe Fawkner, a co-founder of Melbourne, the park was created in 1862.

-The park was created in 1862, named after Melbourne co-founder John Pascoe Fawkner.
-It is trapezoidal in shape with an area of 41 hectares (101 acres), gently sloping towards a flat area, and was originally used for over seven different activities at one time, in sections specified for the purpose.
+It is trapezoidal in shape, gently sloping towards a flat area, and was originally used for over seven different activities at one time, in sections specified for the purpose.
 It was also commonly used for walks and promenading.
-The layout of today remains similar to that of over 100 years ago, with pathways cutting through the park, edged with elm, oak and Moreton Bay Figs.
+The layout, designed by Nicholas Bickford, remains similar to that of the late 1870s, with pathways cutting through the park, edged with elm, oak and Moreton Bay figs.

+Summer weekend cricket matches have an English 'village green' atmosphere, with spectators making use of the free on-site barbecues and picnic areas.
+During World War II, part of the park was used by the Defence Department, and softball facilities were incorporated, encouraged by the presence of American servicemen.
+After the war, the buildings were converted to a transit camp for migrants which closed in 1955.

+Since the 1960s, the park was used extensively for a wide range of team sports as well as more passive recreational use.